samestrada/github-user-search/README.md

-# Replicating Github Search using Githib API
+# Replicating Github Search using Github API

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and utitlizes Fetch API to interact with the Github API.